trades-construction9 min read

 Create City + Problem Pages

 Emergency intent is hyper-local.
-Build pages for “furnace repair [city]”, “AC not cooling [city]”, and “boiler repair [city]” so you rank for fast, urgent queries.
+Build pages for “furnace repair [city]”, “AC not cooling [city]”, and “boiler repair [city]” so each page clearly matches fast, urgent queries.

-Schema + Core Web Vitals = Faster Rankings
+Schema + Core Web Vitals = Clearer, Faster Pages

 Build Trust in the First 5 Seconds